 Human Population is increasing on earth.
-According to UN it is expected to reach 9.7 billion by 2050.
+According to the UN, it is expected to reach 9.7 billion by 2050.
 High population will increase the demand for food.
 But the Fertile land on earth is limited.
-Therefore only way to feed large population is by increasing productivity.
-Agriculture productivity can be increased by using latest technologies and smart farming.
+Therefore the only way to feed a large population is by increasing productivity.
+Agriculture productivity can be increased by using the latest technologies and smart farming.
 Similar to Industry 4.0, Agriculture is witnessing “Third Green Revolution” .

 In smart Farms we can track and monitor crop growth, analyze soil and automate farming operations.
 Smart Farming utilizes following technologies to increase agricultural productivity and improve quality.

 Green Revolution : How Agriculture is Evolving ?

 Smart Farming Driving Technologies

 Here are the key technologies to smart farming and driving the third agricultural revolution.

 - IoT and Communication

 - Data Analytics